Learn how to get ready for your exam day and know what to expect during and after the test.

 - Try to get real-world experience to help you use what you learn during studying.

 - Use practice exams to see the kinds of questions you’ll encounter during the test.
-Practice exams are available on the CompTIA Marketplace.
+Practice exams are available on the CompTIA Store.

 - Organize what you learn and thoroughly review it.